konnov/protocols-made-fun/_posts/2025-06-07-lean-epfd-completeness.md

  %}

-We use these simple lemmas to prove that $clock$ never decreases in a fair run, and once a process has crashed, it always stays crashed.
+We use these simple lemmas to prove that $clock$ never decreases in a fair run, and once a process has crashed, it always remains crashed.
 In both cases, the proof is done by simple induction over the indices in a fair run.
 For example, here is the lemma `crashed_is_monotonic_in_fair_run`, together with its proof: